Rauf00/population_analysis/README.md

-Note that although most commits were done by a single person, the project has been done by a team of 3 with equal contributions.
+Note that although most commits were done by a single person, the project has been done by triple programming as a team to catch errors, develop models, clean data and visualize results by streaming meetings on discord and contributing equally

 Steps to setup geojsonio:
   Install pip install geojsonio